 – These things you just mentioned are important indeed and I am glad at least one person listened to my presentation!
 Ha, ha, ha!
 A big laugh came out of his big chest and his eyes were already watering from laughing.
 After a short pause, he took his hanky out of his suit pocket and wiped out his eyes.

 – In the beginning you should focus on reading people, trying to see what sort of relationships have developed between them in the Office, who is running the show.
 Tony Gang is the China Branch Manager.
 He will be your contact person there at the highest level.
 Also, Vic (you remember Vic from Atlantic Division) will help you out with getting around there and translating.
-He’s been there for few years now and I hear that he is fluent in Mandarin, if you know what I mean…and J.J. made a giggling sound which made John scratch his head.
+He’s been there for few years now and I hear that he became fluent in Mandarin.
 He also knows lots of politics in that Office and you should heavily rely on him.

 -I need some time to think about, Sir.

 -Yes, for sure.
-I hope by Monday you have agreed.
+I hope that by Monday you have agreed.

 -Today is Friday!

 -You have the weekend to make up your mind.
 I am asking this as a favor from you, a favor with respect to all these years we’ve been together in this business!
 I have no one to send there, John!
 Please, help me out!